TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 :php:`LockingStrategyInterface::getPriority()` which must be implemented in each locking strategy.

-Currently, these are the priorities of the locking strategies supplied by the core:
+Currently, these are the priorities of the locking strategies supplied by the Core:

 * FileLockStrategy: 75
 * SimpleLockStrategy: 50